nagavejju/pal-user-provided-services/README.md

 service bindings, the credentials you specify will be available via `VCAP_SERVICES`.

-In this lab you will leverage a user provided service to connect to an Oracle database running on RDS.
+In this lab you will leverage a user provided service to connect to a MySQL database running on RDS.
 Once you have connected, you'll write a simple UI that lists data from a table in the database.